smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 ## Vyper Example

-You'd need to import the `VRFCoordinatorV2` vyper interface, you can find it  [here](https://github.com/smartcontractkit/apeworx-starter-kit/blob/main/contracts/interfaces/VRFCoordinatorV2.vy).
+You must import the `VRFCoordinatorV2` Vyper interface.
+You can find it  [here](https://github.com/smartcontractkit/apeworx-starter-kit/blob/main/contracts/interfaces/VRFCoordinatorV2.vy).
 You can find a `VRFConsumerV2` example [here](https://github.com/smartcontractkit/apeworx-starter-kit/blob/main/contracts/VRFConsumerV2.vy).
 Read the _**apeworx-starter-kit**_ [README](https://github.com/smartcontractkit/apeworx-starter-kit) to learn how to run the example.